 He thought about his own ability to transform; how he cherished his carefully kept low profile with the press.
 It allowed him to travel to all sorts of places with anonymity, a gift that most of his friends had never wanted and didn't understand.
 Everyone else he knew loved being famous, loved having their names in the society pages and their faces in tabloids.
 They didn't know what it was like when practically every moment of your childhood had been captured on film.

 Logan pulled himself out of his reverie, but couldn't seem to pull his eyes away from Veronica.
 She laughed at something Conner said, and the diamond pendant she wore shimmered in the light.
 The movement attracted Logan's eye.
 As he stared at it, he realized that she'd worn that necklace every day since he'd met her.
 He couldn't help but wonder if it held some special significance.
 Something an old boyfriend gave her?
 Maybe that Casey guy?

 He looked away, aware that he'd been staring once again.
 But when he glanced back over at Meg, his eye was immediately drawn to a matching diamond pendant resting against her throat.
 Noticing his attention on her, Meg looked over at him with an encouraging smile.
 She'd been attempting to make pleasant conversation with him all night, but the truth was he made her a bit nervous.
 He's not easy to talk to, like Duncan.

 Logan cleared his throat.
 "I noticed you and your sister wear the same necklace."

 Meg's hand went to the pendant, and she touched it fondly.
 "Yeah," she confirmed.
 "They were a present from my dad."

 "It's sort of a tradition," Meg explained.
 "He gave them to each of us on our sixteenth birthdays.
-My sister Parker has the same one, and when Lilly and Gia turn sixteen they'll both get one too."
+My sister Mandy has the same one, and when Lilly and Gia turn sixteen they'll both get one too."